Daleko od noszy. Szpital futpolowy

 Daleko od noszy.
-Szpital futpolowy (Note: Translation from Polish: Far away from the stretcher.
-Football field hospital) is a Polish-language sitcom television series created, directed, and written by Krzysztof Jaroszyński, and produced by Tomasz Jaskulski, that was aired on Polsat from 17 September to 3 December 2011.
+Szpital futpolowy (Note: /pl/; lit.
+'Far away from the stretcher.
+Football field hospital') is a Polish-language sitcom television series created, directed, and written by Krzysztof Jaroszyński, and produced by Tomasz Jaskulski, that was aired on Polsat from 17 September to 3 December 2011.
 It has one season, with 12 episodes in total, each with a running time of 22 minutes.

 It was a continuation of the television series Off the Stretcher 2, aired from 2010 to 2011, Off the Stretcher, aired from 2003 to 2009, and Szpital na perypetiach, aired from 2001 to 2003.
 The series was further continued by Daleko od noszy.
 Reanimacja, aired in 2017.

 Premise

-A group of medical personnel work in a regional hospital, located in a small town near Warsaw, Poland.
+A group of medical personnel work in a regional hospital, at the suburbs of Warsaw, Poland.
 The medical facility, which was for years badly managed with faulty equipment, was recently renovated and equipped with new medical devices.
+The hospital personnel are chosen to provide medical care, among others, to the association football players, during their matches and training for the upcoming UEFA Euro 2012 tournament.
+For this, they move to a field hospital set up at a nearby football stadium.